ty625911724/Jittor-PTI/README.md

 ## Notes
 We implement the PTI inversion method for facial images, both for StyleGAN2 and StyleGAN3.
 The official weight are converted to jittor for StyleGAN2 and StyleGAN3 generator.
+Download and put them in `./weights/` directory.

 The Google Drive link of StyleGAN2 and StyleGAN3 generator weight: https://drive.google.com/drive/folders/1SIY2O6_lQ4Dl8RSWwcjRzSuMnrYVBhU9?usp=sharing

-The e4e weight could be downloaded from [Jittor e4e inplementation](https://github.com/ty625911724/Jittor_E4E) Download all the weights and put them in `./weights/` directory.
+The e4e weight could be downloaded from [Jittor e4e inplementation](https://github.com/ty625911724/Jittor_E4E).
+Download all the weights and put them in `./weights/` directory.

 The LPIPS jittor is also required.
 Download the weights form [Jittor LPIPS inplementation](https://github.com/ty625911724/Jittor_Perceptual-Similarity-Metric) and put them in `./lpips/weights/` directory.